Members Introduce Bipartisan Legislation to Strengthen Recovery, Prevention Efforts for Missing and Exploited Children

 Bill renews and updates national efforts to support NCMEC

-WASHINGTON — Members of the House Committee on Education and the Workforce today introduced the Improving Support for Missing and Exploited Children Act (H.R.
+WASHINGTON, DC — Members of the House Committee on Education and the Workforce today introduced the Improving Support for Missing and Exploited Children Act (H.R.
 1808), legislation to strengthen efforts to recover missing children and support youth who are the victims of violent crimes.
 Introduced by Rep. Joe Courtney (CT-02), and Rep. Brett Guthrie (KY-02), chairman of the Subcommittee on Higher Education and Workforce Development, the bipartisan bill updates and streamlines the Missing Children’s Assistance Act to help the National Center for Missing and Exploited Children (NCMEC) better serve vulnerable children and their families.

 Upon introduction of the bill, members issued the following statements: